gradziau/proda/README.md

 This library manages the activation of devices on PRODA, the Department of Human Services authorisation API.

 ## Installation
-1. Install via composer
+1. Install via composer/repository
 2. Publish resources via the ServiceProvider

 ## Config
 Certain values are autoloaded from the config file (i.e. clientId and OrganisationId)

 ## Storage
-Device can be streamed to .... what????
+Device uses Laravel's Eloquent models/migrations to store in a database

 ## Activate a New Device
 A device needs the following to be activated: